EDNA is not a long lost relative, or partner, though she is the love of my life.

 She is also the love of many of our lives: she is, in many ways, our mother earth.
-“EDNA” is an acronym for environmental DNA (eDNA), the biological trace of organisms that have been present in surrounding water, soil, or air.
-Instead of finding and capturing organisms in open water, or even a shovelful of earth, then individually extracting their DNA , we can isolate and, en masse, read DNA left behind in the environment itself, using bioinformatics tools to identify the individual organisms from which the DNA was sloughed.
+EDNA is an acronym for environmental DNA (eDNA), the biological trace of organisms that remain present in surrounding water, soil, or air.
+Instead of finding and capturing indivdual organisms in open water, or even a shovelful of earth, then extracting their DNA, today using bioinformatics tools to identify the individual organisms from which the DNA was sloughed, scientists can now isolate, and en masse read DNA left behind in the environment itself.

 The biological equivalent of the tip of an iceberg, these fragments of being quite literally expose the DNA of previous visitors, extinct or extant, invasive or endemic and their ecological milieus across time.
 DNA can be extracted from an ice core and used to identify a mastodon as well as the flora (and their pollen) through which it lumbered.
 These organisms have not lived in this world for 10,000 years and yet their genetic remnants – a record of their individual natural histories – reveal a place in the past that was, previously unrecognizable and unreachable, even while held in one’s hand.